The future of the Tasman Environment Plan – Aorere ki uta Aorere ki tai

 • Natural Hazards – responding to hazards and climate change.

 • Freshwater – implementing the National Policy Statement for Freshwater Management.
-See From the Mountains to the Sea.

 • Outstanding Natural Landscapes and Features – progressing a plan change to address a longstanding obligation.